alan-andrade/alan-andrade.github.io/_posts/2015-10-10-PhoenixIn10Minutes.markdown

 # Play

-1. Run you application with `mix phoenix.server`
+1. Run your application with `mix phoenix.server`
 2. Use curl or a browser to point to the new endpoint. `curl localhost:4000/api/echo\?foo=bar`
-3. Feel proud of yourself. :godmode:
+3. Feel proud of yourself :godmode:.

 # Conclusion